rekalogika/rekalogika-docs/docs/file-bundle/advanced/21-entity-association-internal.md

 $imageFilename = $entity->getImage()?->getName();
 ```

-When possible, the framework should have copied the file name of the original
+When possible, the framework should copy the file name of the original file to
-file to the destination metadata when the file was first associated with the
+the destination metadata when the file was first associated with the entity.
-entity.

 ## How It Works